Cadet Pilot Programme at

 CCT (Complex Control Task)

-• This module requires applicant to use a joystick and rudder pedal set connected to a computer.
+Applicants who successfully clear Phase 1 will proceed to this test.
+The assessment requires candidates to operate a joystick and rudder pedal set connected to a computer.

 Skills Tested